ADDITIONAL TERMS AND CONDITIONS

 1.3 Service Quality.
 Subject to the warranty provisions hereof, absent causes beyond its control, Sonic will use reasonable commercial efforts to ensure that the Service meets all represented performance specifications.

 1.4 Adds Deletions Moves and/or Changes.
 Sonic may add, delete and/or change the Service, in its sole discretion and without liability, by providing thirty (30) days prior written notice to Customer.
-Customer will be charged a fee of at least $1,000.00 by Sonic if Customer elects to move any Service, in whole or part, during the term of this Agreement.
-If Service is moved to a new location, your existing Service will remain active and will continue to be billed at your original rate until Sonic has received an executed Disconnect Form.
+Customer will be charged a fee of at least $1,000.00 by Sonic if Customer elects to move any Service, in whole or part, during the term of this Agreement (“Move Fee”).
+If Service is moved to a new location, Service at your prior location will remain active and will continue to be billed at your original rate until Sonic has received an executed Disconnect Form.
 Failure to sign and return the Disconnect Form will result in monthly recurring charges for both circuits.

 a.
-Customers with Fiber SSE will be charged a fee of at least $3,075.00 by Sonic if Customer elects to change or move its Internet Access Services, in whole or part, during the term of this Agreement.
-Early termination penalties will apply for moves except where all the following conditions apply:
+Customers with Fiber SSE will be charged a Move Fee of at least $3,075.00 by Sonic if Customer elects to change or move its Internet Access Services, in whole or part, during the term of this Agreement.
+Termination remedies will apply for Fiber SSE moves except where all the following conditions apply:

 - The existing and new Service locations must be served by the same serving wire center.